Nandini-iitj/mlops-linear-regression/README.md

 - Clean Architecture: Organized codebase with separation of concerns
 - Comprehensive Analytics: Storage efficiency, speed improvement, and accuracy trade-off analysis

 ## Recommendations

-Given the significant accuracy degradation observed with 8-bit quantization:
+Given the updated quantization strategy:

-1. **Consider 16-bit quantization** for better accuracy-efficiency balance
+1. Retain symmetric quantization due to minimal accuracy degradation
-2. **Implement dynamic range optimization** to better preserve important coefficient values
+2. Continue to monitor accuracy bounds for production deployments
-3. **Add quantization-aware training** to compensate for precision loss
+3. Explore hybrid or adaptive quantization for further optimization
-4. **Evaluate per-layer quantization sensitivity** for selective compression
+4. Benchmark on other datasets to validate robustness
-5. **Implement accuracy thresholds** in CI/CD pipeline to prevent deployment of degraded models
+5. Log additional stats automatically into future runs for audit and tuning